The Health Insurance Marketplace open enrollment period is November 1, 2016, through January 31, 2017.

 VA can’t make this determination.
 If you use the Marketplace, you will find out if you can get lower costs on your monthly premiums for private health insurance plans.
 Remember, if you are enrolled in a VA health care program, you don’t need to take additional steps to meet the health coverage requirements under the health care law.

-Veterans’ family members who already receive health care coverage — through their employers, TRICARE or certain VA programs — do not need to take additional steps to meet the health care law coverage standards.
-Veterans’ family members who do not have coverage that meets the health care law’s standard should consider their options through the Health Insurance Marketplace.
-They may get lower costs on monthly premiums or out-of-pocket costs or be eligible for free or low-cost coverage through Medicaid or the Children’s Health Insurance Program (CHIP).
+Your family members who are not enrolled in a VA health care program should use the Marketplace to get coverage.
+They may get lower costs on monthly premiums or out-of-pocket costs.
+They could be eligible for free or low-cost coverage through Medicaid or the Children’s Health Insurance Program (CHIP).
 For more information, visit www.healthcare.gov.

 Yes.
 However, acceptance for future VA health care coverage will be based on eligibility factors at the time of application, which may result in a denial of health care coverage.